-Unless otherwise stated, all non-code content by me (Piper Haywood) that I publicly share on this website is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Unless otherwise stated, all non-code content by me (Piper Haywood) that I publicly share on this website or in my e-newsletters is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Code snippets by me that I publicly share on this website are subject to the GNU GPL v3 license.

 If you are interested in sharing or reusing any of my work – online, in print, or anywhere else – check the terms before doing so by clicking the links above.
 I would also appreciate if you get in touch to let me know!